MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

     > \* A rate limit of 5,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

-## Prepare to develop an app Visual Studio Code
+## Prepare to develop an app in Visual Studio Code

 You'll develop your Azure OpenAI app using Visual Studio Code.
 The code files for your app have been provided in a GitHub repo.